mcgill-neurotech/2024/software/data_collection_platform/README.md

 First, make sure to activate the correct conda environment with `conda activate neurotech`

-Then, while the LSL Stream from the OpenBCI is started, run `python cli.py`.
+Then, while the LSL Stream from the OpenBCI is started, run `python cli.py` (from the data_collection_platform folder).
-First, connect to the OpenBCI stream and marker stream with option (4).
-In the `logs/test.log` file you should see the following:
+Then, connect to the OpenBCI stream and marker stream with option (4).
+In the `logs/test.log` file in your IDE you should see the following:

 ```
 2024-02-16 20:39:51,151 csv_data_recorder INFO Looking for an EEG stream...